 - Integrate data.
 No single physician can know every detail about each patient’s medical history.
 For his own record of care, he can look to see that piece of a patient’s history, but that may not be sufficient.
 The ability to share data with all relevant stakeholders and to coordinate care will improve the value proposition for the providers and the patients alike.

 - Engage with patients.
 The historical method of treating patients has been to tell them what to do.
 It’s been an entirely one-way street.
 By sharing the decision-making process with patients, physicians will bring their patients into the solution.
-This engagement is expected to raise health awareness and consciousness among the patient populations.
+This engagement will indeed raise health awareness and consciousness among the patient populations.

 - Common goals.
 Some would call this a shared vision.
 Whatever we call it, health care business leaders and providers need to be united in it.
 They must see a common definition of patient value and together transform the delivery model to achieve that necessary value.

 - Structure to support those goals.
-In the business world, we typically refer to this as good governance.
-Once agreeing on those common goals, in order to guarantee acceptance of accountability, provider organizations must ensure that a structure exists that supports success rather than setting up for failure.
+In the business world, it’s referred to as good governance.
+Once agreeing on those common goals and to guarantee acceptance of accountability, provider organizations must ensure that a structure exists that supports success rather than setting up for failure.
 Such a governance structure will need to include, at the very least, coordination of service, data analytics, and analytics reporting and understanding to support it.

 - Live the value model.
 When an organization changes its business model, to succeed, it must live that new model.
 For most, this is a big change.
 Managing this change will require a culture that supports it.
 Strong leadership, good governance, and state-of-the-art health care information technology combined with an effective change management strategy will build the trust necessary to move to the new value-based model.

-Population health management is an entirely new concept for the health care community.
-It’s new because for the first time, it’s not a one-time change in the way things are done, but it’s a continual process.
+Population health management still is perceived as a somewhat new concept for the healthcare community – the term itself has origins only going back to 2003.
+For the first time, this PRM method presented not a one-time change in the way things are done, but a continual process.
 Organizations that enhance their functional capabilities and invest in enhancement of their infrastructures to support those functional capabilities will have the highest likelihood of succeeding in a value-based model.
-Ultimately, it’s going to be about a complete integration of care and data.
+Ultimately, it needs to be about a complete integration of care and data.